 As a newly developed breed the standard allows a large size variation between 10 - 12 inches (25.5 - 30.5 cms).
 However because the Tenterfield was formerly called the 'Mini Foxie', the ideal height of 11 inches 11 inches (28 cms) should be closely adhered to in order to retain the correct breed type.

-In England, well before 1800, Terriers that specialized in killing rats came into existence.
-These were descended from the Old English White Terrier.
-Rats carried disease for both dog and man and were a health threat to both country and city communities in the days before insecticides.
+Before Australia was discovered by the British, Terriers that descended from the Old English White Terrier. that were bred specifically for killing rates, came into existence.
+Rats carried disease for both dog and man and were a huge health threat to both country and city communities in the days before insecticides.
 Ratting terriers had to be quick and agile so they killed the rat before they were bitten.
 These dogs were usually athletic, small in stature and smooth coated.
 As the rats being hunted generally lived in filth that would have become caked in the coats of long or rough haired dogs, smooth coated terriers were preferred to work in the holds of sailing ships to kill rats and mice on board.
 These were the small ratting terriers that sailed to various countries.

 Once the ships docked, rats and other vermin escaped into the pristine countryside.
 Originally, many of these dogs would have been left behind specifically to kill this foreign vermin and usually bore the name of the country to which they were imported.
 Other examples of these became Brazilian Terriers, Japanese Terriers and no on.